rolandoislas/libdrc/doc/re/overview.rst

 **DRH**
     The small part of the Wii U console that handles communication with the GamePad.
 It is very similar to the DRC internally and acts very separately from the rest of the console.
-It communicates with IOS (the Wii U operating system) via USB.
+It communicates with IOSu (the Wii U operating system) via USB.

 Hardware
 --------